Felli/humhub_windows_installation/README.md

 	];
 ```

-6. Emulate cronojobs on Windows.
+6. **Emulate cronojobs on Windows**.

-To do it you have *to create your own .bat files and schedule them to run them on intervals, this is done via Windows Task Schedule*.
-On this code example, there are some *important paths to consider*:
+To do it you have **to create your own .bat files and schedule them to run them on intervals, this is done via Windows Task Schedule**.
+On this code example, there are some **important paths to consider**:

    6.1.
 Copy folder "[cronojobs](https://github.com/Buliwyfa/humhub_windows_installation/blob/master/cronojobs/)"
-        to under the 'public root folder'.
+        to under the 'public root folder' for your website.

        For example: If web root folder is at C:\interpud\mysite\public\
                    the "cronojobs" folder at C:\interpud\mysite\cronojobs\